hex-ci/px2rem-plus-vscode/README.md

 # px2rem+ for vscode

-Convert px to rem package for Visual Studio Code.
+Convert px to rem extension for Visual Studio Code.